Hyedryn/elikopy/docs/elikopy_project.rst

 Each subdirectory of the **subjects** folder contains the output of every preprocessing and processing function executed on the patient associated with the subdirectory.
-The output consists of NIfTI files, log files and some others files related to the specific functions.
+The output consists of NIfTI files, log files and some other files related to the specific functions.

 The **registration** folder contains diffusion metrics registered to a common space, group wise statistics and voxel wise statistics for each registered metric.